Brief

 Hellenistic

-Greek culture after Alexander the Great (from 323 BCE) to the late 1st century BCE.
+Greek culture after Alexander the Great (from 323 BCE) to the late 1st century

 Hierarchy of the Genres